How to report expenses and results

 If the excess amount is less than a half price base amount, the administrating organisation may retain it and use it for research purposes similar to the one covered by the grant.

-See Prisma’s user support for more detailed reporting instructions: Instructions for project managers about the scientific report
+See Prisma’s user support for more detailed reporting instructions: Instructions for project managers about the scientific report External link.

-Here, you can read about what the project report usually contains.
+Here, you can read about what the scientific report usually contains.
 However, depending on the type of project and the purpose of the call, you might need to report other information and address other questions than those we bring up here.